-We depend on regular volunteers – our wider community – who come and support all the work here at Scargill House.
+We depend on regular Working Friends – our wider community – who come and support all the work here at Scargill House.

 You will join one of our teams – House, Admin, Kitchen, Estate or Pastoral.
 On arrival, your work duties will be explained by the team leader or person in charge.
 Any health and safety issues will also be explained.
 We also value your support in helping to assist, serve and chat to guests: